ml-tooling/ml-workspace/README.md

 _WIP_ Add Examples

+### Enable Authentication

+Since arbitrary code can be run within the workspace, we strongly recommend to enable authentication.
+The workspace provides two ways to enable authentication:

+activate the following options to enable authentication and better security:

+### Enable SSL (HTTPS)

+We strongly recommend to enable SSL so that the workspace is accesible via HTTPS.

+- SSL
+It is important to secure the workspace.
+- Secure Portainer instance using SSL
+All tools will use the authentication method that is

 ### Workspace Flavors

 In addition to the main workspace image (`mltooling/ml-workspace`), we provide other image flavors that extend the features or minimize the image size to support a variety of use cases.